Everyone We Spotted at the U.S. Open

-a writer for the Cut who covers fashion and beauty.She also writes the column “Why Is Your Skin So Good.”
-She has covered fashion and beauty for seven years with bylines in InStyle, Teen Vogue, Paper, and Essence.

-It’s that time of year again, the U.S. Open, the annual tennis tournament in Queens at the USTA Billie Jean King National Tennis Center.
-Last night, August 28, was the opening night, and, of course, it was a star-studded event.
-The night started off with a long, intense match between Coco Gauff and Laura Siegemund, a match Gauff called “slow,” but she still took home the winning title.
-But the opening night wouldn’t be complete without celebrity sightings, including many familiar tennis-fan faces.
-See everyone spotted here:
+It’s that time of year again: the U.S. Open, the annual tennis tournament in Queens at the USTA Billie Jean King National Tennis Center.
+The tournament began last week and, as expected, it’s been a star-studded event.
+The first night started off with a long, intense match between Coco Gauff and Laura Siegemund, a match Gauff called “slow,” but which she still won.Since then, more matches have been played, lots of honey deuces and martinis have been poured, and the celebshave dutifully returned to their regular places in the stands.
+See who we’ve spotted here:

 Anna Wintour and Vera Wang.